 Giving investors the bad news is miserable, but things are about to change dramatically for Apple.

-Apple’s loss isn’t quite as bad as it seems
+Apple’s biggest loss isn’t quite as bad as it seems

 For one thing, Jobs did not cause Apple’s biggest loss ever.
 The earnings bloodbath stemmed from decisions made by Jobs’ predecessor, Gil Amelio.
 During Amelio’s 500-day reign at Apple, the company lost a massive $1.6 billion.
 That essentially wiped out every cent of profit Cupertino earned since fiscal 1991.